-- A. Mechanical contractor to turn VFDs over to the Electrical contractor for installation.
+- A. Installation shall be the responsibility of the mechanical contractor.
 The contractor shall install the drive in accordance with the recommendations of the VFD manufacturer as outlined in the VFD installation manual. - B. Power wiring shall be completed by the electrical contractor, to NEC code 430.122 wiring requirements based on the VFD input current.
 Caution: VFDs supplied without internal reactors have substantially higher input current ratings, which may require larger input power wiring and branch circuit protection.
 The contractor shall complete all wiring in accordance with the recommendations of the VFD manufacturer as outlined in the installation manual.